-The Piney River/State Bridge area, which serves as big game winter range habitat for 13,700 deer and 3,800 elk, has declined in quantity and quality due to land development, fragmentation by roads and trails, increased human activity on public lands, long-term drought and suppression of large-scale wildfires.
+The Piney River/State Bridge area, which serves as big game winter range habitat for 13,100 deer and 3,800 elk, has declined in quantity and quality due to land development, fragmentation by roads and trails, increased human activity on public lands, long-term drought and suppression of large-scale wildfires.
+A new GPS-collaring project to better characterize seasonal ranges, movements, and habitat selection by elk and deer will begin in winter 2024-2025.
 The priority landscape would benefit from conservation easements to protect migration corridors and winter ranges, as well as limited recreational activity on winter range.
 Strategically placed highway crossing structures are also needed to conserve and restore connectivity for migrating wildlife.
 Well-designed and strategically placed habitat treatment projects are recommended to improve the forage quality and capacity of winter range within this area.
 These projects also benefit greater sage-grouse and Columbian sharp-tailed grouse, which occur in small numbers within this area.

-The Book Cliffs area supports about 8,000 mule deer and 5,500 elk.
+The Book Cliffs area supports about 8,300 mule deer and 6,000 elk.
 Both deer and elk migrate in elevation with the seasons.
 Portions of each herd migrate relatively long distances west, crossing state lines to spend the winter months in Utah.
 BLM lands are important winter range for both species; thus CPW collaborates with BLM to support efforts to minimize and mitigate the negative effects of developments and recreational activities on migrating big game.
 The protection of private lands is also an important conservation action within migration corridors and winter range through conservation easements, and strategically identifying habitat enhancement projects to counteract the effects of livestock grazing and improve forage quality for wintering deer and elk.